34th Training Wing: World War II

+B-24H of the 7th Bomb Squadron (Note: The plane is Douglas-Tulsa B-24H-15-DT Serial 41-28851 of the 7th Bomb Squadron.
+This aircraft was damaged during a mission on 24 August 1944 and made an emergency landing in Sweden (MACR 8461).
+The aircraft was interned until the end of the war then repaired and flown back to the UK in 1945.)

 The 34th began training with Consolidated B-24 Liberators for overseas combat operations on 5 January 1944.
 The ground echelon moved to the port of embarkation on 1 April 1944, while the air echelon began its overseas movement on 31 May 1944, taking the southern ferry route, from Florida to Trinidad, Brazil, West Africa and Marrakesh, arriving at RAF Valley, Wales.
 The group arrived at its permanent station, RAF Mendlesham, England, in April 1944 and entered combat on 23 May 1944.

 The 34th flew 170 operations from Mendlesham, the first sixty-two while flying B-24H and B-24J Liberators and the remainder with B-17G Flying Fortresses.
 The group helped to prepare for Operation Overlord, the invasion of Normandy, by bombing airfields in France and Germany, and supported the June landings by attacking coastal defenses and communications.
 It supported ground forces at Saint-Lô in late July and struck V-1 flying bomb launch sites, gun emplacements, and supply lines throughout the summer of 1944.